 Regarding the benefits of a Facebook Page, I will start by pointing out what I said above.
-A Facebook Page can be your mirror, one that your customers can see, too.
+A Facebook Page can be your reflection, one that your customers can see, too.
 Create it as you would create your website.
 Make it a beautiful and as professional as you can.
 This will do you nothing but good.

 Another benefit is that your customers can like and follow your Page.
 Immediately as they do this, their friends will see on their newsfeed their action, therefore you’ll gain visibility.
 It’s like a snowball or a chain reaction: one will like your page, 3 of his friends will like it, too, then 3 of their friends will also like it; you’ll then have 13 new likes just like that.

 As it is a public space, you’ll be able to constantly reach to new people organically, but also through paid ads.
 Yes, it’s not an easy thing to do, but if you make it, it will basically be an automated way of promoting your business.

 Facebook Pages Reviews are quite important, as Google can index them and show them right in the browser.
 Of course, there can be spammers both good and bad, that can leave false reviews.
 With the new supposed feature I mentioned above (1-10 Scale), I believe your Facebook Page can be presented much better.
 This new scale will not only focus on reviews.
 Many people, that like a business, don’t write a review, because they don’t have the time or they simply don’t think they need to.
 But now Facebook can ask them only to recommend that business to his friends and to quickly rate it.
 Time-saving is gold for many of us.